shivkumar98/OCP-Java-Examples/src/chapter_3/chapter_3_2_working_with_generics/README.md

 Before, we would've had to use an Object class.
 So the crate does not need to know about objects, the objects also don't need to know about crate!
 So we didn't need to create an interface like Crateable.

-Generics may not cup up in code we write, but it certainly does come up in code we call, like the Collections framework
+Generics may not come up in code we write, but it certainly does come up in code we call, like the Collections framework

-## Multiple Generic Types
+## 🟦 Multiple Generic Types

 Generic classes aren't limited to one generic type, here is a class with 2 generic parameters: